primenumber/BigNumBF/README.md

 BigNumBF
 ====

-Brainf\*ck interpreter that each cell can hold any integer, so overflow will never happen.
+Brainf\*ck interpreter where each cell can hold any integer, so overflow will never happen.